The classy, very hardy Japanese boxwood is the ideal low-maintenance green shrub for South Florida homeowners.

 Cold hardy anywhere in South Florida, this small evergreen boxwood is moderately drought-tolerant once established.

 It will grow in any kind of light - from full sun to full shade.
+Also it's considered a deer-resistant plant (though nothing is deer-proof).

 Plant with top soil or organic peat moss added to the hole.
 You can also mix in composted cow manure for soil enrichment.